Thunder Over Michigan Ticket Giveaway

 Hot Potato – Two Contestants are given the same category (e.g. “Flowers”).
 The Contestants alternate naming items belonging to that category (e.g. rose, daisy, lilac, lily) until one Contestant duplicates or cannot state an answer.
 Contestants have two seconds to state an answer.
 One point is awarded to the opposing Contestant if a Contestant duplicates or cannot state an answer.
 After three categories, the Contestant with the highest point total wins the game.

-Random Detroit Basketball Player – Jamie and Stoney pick the name of a current or former Detroit professional basketball player.
+Random Tigers Player – Jamie and Stoney pick the name of a current or former Detroit Tigers baseball player.
 Four clues describing the chosen player are given randomly throughout the Jamie and Stoney Mornings show by the on-air personalities.
-The first Contestant who correctly answers the name of the chosen player after all four clues are given is a prize winner.
+The first Contestant whom correctly answers the name of the chosen player after all four clues are given is a prize winner.

 f.
 Due to delays in the online streaming of the Station’s broadcast signal, listeners to the online stream may not be able to participate in or may be disadvantaged in participating in on-air contests.
 Entrants are encouraged to listen to the Station on-air.
 The Station is not responsible for online streaming delays.